 Intermediate and advanced topics in international trade.
 Introduces theoretical structures and evaluates associated empirical literature.
 Core topics include examination of the determinants of international trade patterns, the gains from trade, trade policy, the relationship between trade and growth and the institutional evolution of the international trading system.
 Emphasis on different theoretical approaches, including models based on assumptions of perfect competition and of imperfect competition.
-Prerequisite: ECO 200 and ECO 264.
-Maynard, Roncolato
+Prerequisite: ECO 200.

 325. International Finance.
 (S)

 Intermediate and advanced topics in international finance.
 Introduces theoretical structures and evaluates associated empirical literature.
 Core topics include determination of exchange rates, the functioning of the macroeconomy under different exchange rate regimes, foreign exchange intervention, currency crises, debt crises, coordinated macroeconomic policy, the evolution and future of the international monetary system as a whole.
 Emphasis on open-economy macroeconomics.
-Prerequisite: ECO 201 and ECO 264.
-Maynard, Nicar
+Prerequisite: ECO 201.

 335. Economic Development.
 (S) (NW)